minaguib/sha1-benchmarks/README.md

-Some benchmarks of various SHA1 implementations at various input lengths
+# Some benchmarks of various SHA1 implementations at various input lengths

+## Building and running

 Build via:
 ```